PUT ON THE WHOLE ARMOUR OF GOD (Part 1)

 The breastplate was usually a tough, sleeveless piece of leather or heavy material with animal horn or hoof pieces sewn on to cover the soldier’s full torso or body, protecting his heart and other vital organs in the battle.

-The believer’s breastplate of righteousness is not his self-righteousness but the righteousness of God imputed or credited to the believer through faith in the person and finished work of Jesus Christ on the cross.
+The believer’s breastplate of righteousness is not his self-righteousness, but the righteousness of God imputed or credited to the believer through faith in the person and finished work of Jesus Christ.
 The Bible often refers to it as “the righteousness of faith” (Rom.
 4:11, 13, 9:30).

-Apostle Paul explains this kind of righteousness in Romans 3:
+Apostle Paul aptly explains this kind of righteousness in his epistles.

 21 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets,